 Leukodystrophy is a term used for a group of rare and genetic disorders in which the ‘white matter’ of the brain (‘leuko’), the spinal cord, and the peripheral nerves are affected; leading to the loss of normal brain functioning.
 Leukodystrophy disorders are metabolic and progressive conditions, which worsen over a period of time.

-The disorders grouped under Leukodystrophy are a result of a specific gene abnormality which affects the production of a substance called ‘Myelin’ or causes its breakdown.
-Since the myelin sheath is a fatty covering which encases and insulates the nerve fibres in the nervous system, any damage to this sheath hampers the normal functioning of the nerve tissue that lies underneath it.
+The disorders grouped under it are a result of a specific gene abnormality which affects the production of a substance called ‘Myelin’ or causes its breakdown.
+Since the myelin sheath is a fatty covering which encases and insulates the nerve fibers in the nervous system, any damage to this sheath hampers the normal functioning of the nerve tissue that lies underneath it.

 Medical practitioners have already discovered nearly 52 types of Leukodystrophy disorders, including Metachromatic leukodystrophy (MLD), Adrenoleukodystrophy (ALD), Globoid Leukodystrophy (Krabbe disease), Canavan’s disease(Spongy degeneration), Adult-onset autosomal dominant leukodystrophy(ADLD), Fabry disease, and several others.